28left/descriptive_set_theory/ordinals.md

 A number of questions arises:
 - Can this process be continued indefinitely?
 - Is there a *unifying* principle behind the various ways to count into the transfinite?
-- Can we define operations like $+$ and $\cdot$ on these infinite numbers independent of the way we represent these numbers, and without leading to contradictions?
+- Can we define operations like $+$ and $\cdot$ on these infinite numbers independent of the way we represent these numbers, and without leading to contradictions? -->

-These questions can be addressed by developing the theory of *ordinal numbers* via the concept of a **well-order**.
+The fundamental concept on which the ordinal numbers are based if that of a **well-order**.